billsix/cprogrammingbook/doc/02-Variables.rst

     #.
 Otherwise, both operands must be of type int, so that
     is the type of the result.

-The Standard contains a strange sentence: ‘The values of floating operands and of the results of floating expressions may be represented in greater precision and range than that required by the type; the types are not changed thereby’.
-This is in fact to allow the Old C treatment of floats.
+The C89 Standard contains a strange sentence: ‘The values of floating operands and of the results of floating expressions may be represented in greater precision and range than that required by the type; the types are not changed thereby’.
+This is in fact to allow the pre-C89 treatment of floats.
 In Old C, float variables were automatically promoted to double, the way that the integral promotions promote char to int.
 So, an expression involving purely float variables may be done as if they were double, but the type